 The externship program is governed by both the American Bar Association’s Standards and Executive Committee Regulations of the Association of American Law Schools.

-We offer dozens of pre-approved externship opportunities.
-See the pre-approved list on Blackboard.
-You also can arrange an externship through your own contacts (subject to approval by the Director of Externships) or through a referral provided by the Director of Externships.
+Students may extern with dozens of pre-approved externship organizations.
+Students also may arrange an externship through their own contacts or through a referral provided by the Associate Dean for Externships.

 We offer the following types of externships:

-- Federal Government Externships with executive or legislative agencies of the U.S. government and Congressional committees or members of Congress (excluding partisan political work).
+- Federal Government Externship with executive or legislative agencies, Congressional committees, and members of Congress.

-- Judicial Externships with judges, courts, and organizations that provide research, educational, and management services to judges and courts
+- Judicial Externship with judges, hearing officers, courts, and organizations that provide research, educational, and management services to judges and courts.

-- Private Practice and In-house Counsel Externships with solo practitioners, law firms, and in-house law departments of for-profit entities
+- Private Practice/In House Counsel Externship with solo practitioners, law firms, and in-house law departments of corporations and trade associations.

-- Prosecutor Externships with state and local prosecutors
+- Prosecutor Externship with state and local prosecutors.

-- Public Defender Externships with federal, state, and local public defenders
+- Public Defender Externship with federal, state, and local public defenders.

-- U.S. Attorney Externships with civil or criminal divisions of U.S. Attorney offices
+- U.S. Attorney Externship with the civil or criminal divisions of U.S. Attorney offices.